-About Sonya Sanmateu, LCSW
+About Sonya Sanmateu, LCSW, CEDS

 I believe you don’t need to be fixed—you need to be understood.

-I’m a licensed clinical social worker based in Bucks County, PA, serving clients across PA & NJ.
-I specialize in eating disorders, disordered eating, and body image concerns, with an embodied, mindfulness-informed approach, and I also support individuals navigating anxiety and life transitions.
+I specialize in the treatment of eating disorders, disordered eating, and body image concerns, and also support individuals navigating anxiety and life transitions.

 Learn more about each specialty: